Mergers, acquisitions and capital raising in mining and metals – 2016 trends, 2017 outlook

 Featured videos and insights

-Join our recorded webcast and LIVE Q&A on mergers, acquisitions and capital raising trends in 2016 and the outlook for 2017.
+Our panel discusses and answers audience questions on mergers, acquisitions and capital raising trends in 2016 and the outlook for 2017.

 Mergers and acquisitions insights